Focus on flexible work, parental leave and women in leadership

 The EOCGE citation is a voluntary leading practice recognition program that is separate to compliance with the Act.

 Criteria for the citation cover leadership, learning and development, gender remuneration gaps, flexible working and other initiatives to support family responsibilities, employee consultation, preventing sex-based harassment and discrimination, and targets for improving gender equality outcomes.
-Criteria are strengthened each year to reflect best practice.
+Prerequisites are strengthened year-on-year to drive continued progress.

-New prerequisites for 2017-18 focus on strengthening accountability about flexible work.
+New prerequisites for 2018-19 focus on strengthening accountability about an organisation’s formal gender equality strategy.